lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 }
 {{< /highlight >}}

-It takes the radius of the circle and the percentage of the circle that you want the stroke to take up, and returns the correct value.
+It takes the radius of the circle and the percentage of the circle that you want the dash value to take up, and returns the correct value.
+It works for both array and offset values.

 Unfortunately you do still have to pass the radius, but if you set it up as a Sass variable you'll only need to declare it once.
 Learn more about how the function works [in this codepen](https://codepen.io/lenymo/pen/EJeVgG).